Zakariasisu5/crypto-glance-haven-821/README.md

+### MoonCreditFi
-### MoonCreditFi is a Creditcoin-inspired DeFi + DePIN platform that merges blockchain-based credit profiles, ethical lending pools, and real-world decentralized infrastructure funding — all powered by transparency and user trust.
+MooncreditFi is a Creditcoin-inspired DeFi + DePIN platform that merges blockchain-based credit profiles, ethical lending pools, and real-world decentralized infrastructure funding — all powered by transparency and user trust.

 The platform bridges real crypto market data, Creditcoin metrics, and on-chain lending features to promote financial inclusion and real-world impact.

----

 ### Features